winnpixie/guardian-aottg/CONFIG.md

 - ShowPlayerMods - Toggles visibility of player mods in playerlist.
 - ShowPlayerPings - Toggles visibility of player pings in playerlist.
 - FPSCamera - Allows you to play AoTTG from a First-Person View (EXPERIMENTAL).
-- MultiplayerNapeMeat - Adds nape meat slices into multiplayer (BUGGY).
+- NapeMeat - Set whether slices of nape meat spawn on titan kills.

 ## Miscellaneous
 - LimitUnfocusedFPS - Toggles an FPS limiter to save system resources when you're not tabbed into the game.
 - MaxUnfocusedFPS - The maximum FPS goal for the game when you're not tabbed in (I recommend no less than **30** if you're the MasterClient)
-- DiscordPresence - Toggle Rich Presence to show as your status in [Discord](https://discord.com/) (requires a game/app restart).
 - PhotonAppId - Use a custom [Photon](https://photonengine.com/) Application Id for multiplayer servers.
 - PhotonUserId - Set your Photonian friend-name for user discovery services.